surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.24.1-dev.1 =
+= 4.24.1 =

-(2019/03/03) Fixed defining the Twitter card type for non-post object post types (like pages and products).
+(2019/03/04) Fixed the Twitter card type value for singular non-post types (like pages and products).

-= 4.24.0 =

-(2019/03/01) Added a new 'wpsso-thumbnail' image size (600x315px cropped by default) for the Schema 'thumbnailUrl' property the "meta name thumbnail" tag.